Archive | photography RSS feed for this section

 To me, windows—and the views they allow—are a great metaphor for wisdom.
 If we look, and look well; if we look and take in different views, odds are we’ll eventually find the answers we’re seeking.
 Only when one is able to see things from different angles can complete understanding, often even true wisdom, walk in.

-Speaking of wisdom, one of the wisest things I’ve learned came from one of my past relationships in my late-teens / early-twenties (yeah, that time when you think you’re an adult but you’re not really there yet, so there’s still a spattering of angst and a tendency to brood over things that don’t quite go the way you want them; that kind of thing :roll: ).
+Speaking of wisdom, one of the wisest things I’ve learned came from one of my past relationships in my late-teens / early-twenties (yeah, that time when you think you’re an adult but you’re not really there yet, so there’s still a spattering of angst and a tendency to brood over things that don’t quite go the way you want them; that kind of thing 🙄 ).
 I don’t even remember what I was moping about, but the lesson I have kept well and have practiced all the time since, and it is one I have passed on to my kids:

 When things don’t go the way you want them to, or something makes you frustrated / depressed / angry et cetera, ask yourself this question: